Hepatitis B vaccine

 Will my baby need extra monitoring?

 Women in the UK will be offered a detailed scan at around 20 weeks of pregnancy as part of routine antenatal care.
-Vaccination against hepatitis B in pregnancy is not expected to cause problems that would require any extra monitoring of the baby.
+Vaccination against hepatitis B in pregnancy is not expected to cause problems that would require any extra monitoring of your baby.

 Are there any risks to my baby if the father has been vaccinated against hepatitis B?